ava-labs/avalanche-docs/docs/quickstart/hello-world-precompile-tutorial.md

 ### Step 1: Set Contract Address

+Please `CTRL F` `CUSTOM CODE STARTS HERE` to find the first area where we can modify the precompile.

 In `./precompile/hello_world.go`, we can see our precompile address is set to some default value.
 We can cut the address from the var declaration block and remove it from the precompile.

 ![Singleton StatefulPrecompiledContract and signatures](./../../static/img/2022-09-01-22-46-00.png)

-We can paste it here in `./precompile/params.go`.
+We can paste it here in `./precompile/params.go` and modify the default value to be the next available stateful precompile address.
+We simply increment the address by 1 from the last used address.

 ```go
 ContractDeployerAllowListAddress = common.HexToAddress("0x0200000000000000000000000000000000000000")